natke/llama/README.md

 Same options.

-## Run ONNX model optimized with ONNX Runtime
+## Run ONNX model optimized with ONNX Runtime using Optimum

 Export the model with ONNX Runtime